 |

-It is important to note that this chart makes no mention of
+It is important to note that the time and quality factors makes no mention of

 actual skill rolls.
 It is not intended to replace the general

-usage of Computer Programming in other sectoins; rather it is
+usage of Computer Programming in other sections; rather it is

-and consistent decisions about how long it takes to create software.
+consistent decisions about how long it takes to create and enhance software.

 |

-Also, this chart is from the perspective of a development team
+Also, the time and quality factors is from the perspective of a development team

 in a corporate environment, and some of the line items are not